Home » Garden » 31 Easy Care Plants That Butterflies Love

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-What is Butterfly Gardening and Why Should I Plant a Butterfly Garden?
+Why You Should Plant a Butterfly Garden

 Butterfly gardening is the practice of creating a garden that is specifically designed to attract and support butterflies.
 This is done by planting a variety of nectar plants that provide food for adult butterflies and host plants that provide food for their caterpillars.

-• Conservation: Butterflies are important pollinators, and many species are in decline due to habitat loss and other factors.
+• Butterflies are important pollinators, and many species are in decline due to habitat loss and other factors.
 By creating a butterfly garden, you can help support butterfly populations and promote conservation efforts.

-• Education: Butterfly gardening can be a fun and educational activity for children and adults alike.
+• Butterfly gardening can be a fun and educational activity for children and adults alike.
 By learning about the life cycle of butterflies and the plants they rely on, gardeners can gain a deeper appreciation for the natural world and the importance of conservation.

 swallowtail butterfly on zinnias in cottage garden

-• Maintenance: Regular maintenance is important to keep your butterfly garden healthy and thriving.
+• Regular maintenance is important to keep your butterfly garden healthy and thriving.
 Deadhead flowers to encourage more blooms, weed regularly, and prune shrubs and trees as needed.

 How Much Sunlight Do Butterfly Gardens Need?

+Butterfly gardens need full sun because most flowers that attract butterflies need full sun.
 And the butterflies themselves need the warmth from the sun to warm their muscles for flight.
+So growing plants for butterflies in full sun is a must.

 6 Simple Tips for Attracting Butterflies with Plants